New York Genealogical and Biographical Society: New building and merger with NYPL collection

 The eighty-year-old building was showing its age and in need of major rehabilitation and upgrades.
-This reality brought the Board of Trustees to the controversial decision to sell the building and combine the library collection with that of the New York Public Library (NYPL).
-The building was sold to one of the tenants in November 2007, and the bulk of the collection was transferred to the NYPL's Irma & Paul Milstein Division of United States History, Local History, and Genealogy, at the NYPL's Main Branch in September 2008.
+This reality brought the board of trustees to the controversial decision to sell the building and combine the library collection with that of the New York Public Library.
+The building was sold to one of the tenants in November 2007, and the bulk of the collection was transferred to the Irma and Paul Milstein Division of U.S. History, Local History & Genealogy at the New York Public Library Main Branch in September 2008.

 The NYG&B began a new partnership with the NYPL.
 Co-sponsored programs are held frequently.
 This arrangement has proved successful for the Society and its membership, and for the NYPL.

 In November 2008 the Society purchased a commercial condominium at 36 West 44th Street in the landmark Bar Building and created entirely new private offices on the 7th floor.
 The architect Peter Pennoyer and designer John Claflin put the finishing touches on the plans.
 The space was cleared and new, attractive offices, library, and meeting room were constructed.

 Resources

 e-Library

 Launched in November 2005, the NYG&B eLibrary provides Society members with the ability to remotely access digitized versions of paper manuscripts from the NYG&B Library's collection.
 The eLibrary was funded by a grant from the Homeland Foundation, as well as the donations of several New York Genealogical and Biographical Society members.

 There are currently over forty thousand fully searchable pages of material in the eLibrary database.
 Content includes cemetery transcriptions, religious records, civil records, family records, vital records as well as the Society's own publication, The New York Genealogical and Biographical Record.
 Material is continually added to the eLibrary.

 In 2015, the eLibrary's platform was moved to Findmypast.com.
-Members of the NYG&B still have free access to the eLibrary, and they also have free access to the U.S and Canadian collections on the Findmypast website as a benefit of membership.
+Members of the NYG&B still have free access to the eLibrary, and they also have free access to the U.S. and Canadian collections on the Findmypast website as a benefit of membership.